How Holland works

 For most jobs a work permit will not be arranged, therefore you should be an EU/EER-citizen or already in the possession of general Dutch work permission.
-If you are not from an EU/EER-country (or from Bulgaria or Romania), a future employer might only provide a work permit if you possess special (technical) skills that are otherwise rare to find.
-You can find more in depth information regarding this subject on our special page Work Permit information, at Werk.nl or through the IND (Dutch Immigration Office).
+If you are not from an EU/EER-country, a future employer might only provide a work permit if you possess special (technical) skills that are otherwise rare to find.
+You can find more in depth information regarding this subject on our special page Work Permit information, at the UWV site Werk.nl or through the IND (Dutch Immigration Office).
 More general requirements:

-Most job opportunities at international companies are in customer service, engineering and ICT.
-Business ares include high tech, R&D, oil/gas, offshore, maritime, electronics, telecom etc.
+- Most job opportunities at international companies are in customer service, engineering and ICT.
+Business ares include high tech, R&D, oil/gas, offshore, maritime, electronics, telecom, web development and eCommerce etc.

 Gross and net wages